gorkafraga/CRS/README.md

 # CRS_AFFORD
-Center for reproducible science - AFFORD project
+Temporary Repository for my work at the Center for reproducible science - AFFORD project

  ## File naming